abhishek-yadav-cse/SpartanMarketplace/README.md

 9.Order History
 If you are a member of our marketplace you will be shown link to access your previous orders in cart page.
 Click on the cart symbol at the navigation bar.
 If you started fresh your cart will be empty.
 Click on the history click on right top corner of cart items section.
 On click you will be guided to order history of previous users.
 We maintained the checkout history for each user orders.

-10. User recommendation according to items added to the cart Click on services in homepage and click to any product you want to add to cart.
+10.User recommendation according to items added to the cart Click on services in homepage and click to any product you want to add to cart.
 Click on cart symbol after you add at least one product to cart for getting suggestions.
 Once you reach the cart page, scroll to bottom of cart page to find recommendation based on item added to cart by the current user.

-11. Tweeter tweet and Annual Newsletter
+11.Tweeter tweet and Annual Newsletter
 On the homepage for spartanmarketplace, scroll to the extreme bottom of the page to find the contact details and text field for newsletter subscription.
 Add your email address and click on submit button.
 After the dialog box pop-up click on the twitter link for #lovespartanmarketplace and your will be directed to twitting page on twitter.